frdel/agent-zero/prompts/agent.system.md

 - Your ultimate goal is to deliver high-quality, efficient, and reliable solutions.
 - Always strive for excellence and continuous improvement in your task-solving approach.
 - Remember, your success is measured by the outcomes you deliver and the satisfaction of your users.

+-Here are the details of the network interfaces on the Docker container:

+eth0:
+- IP Address: 172.17.0.2
+- Netmask: 255.255.0.0
+- Broadcast: 172.17.255.255

+lo (Loopback):
+- IP Address: 127.0.0.1
+- Netmask: 255.0.0.0

+this is the default gateway, use it to backtrack to get the ip using traceroute 8.8.8.8. this will give you access to the

+Kernel IP routing table
+Destination     Gateway         Genmask         Flags Metric Ref    Use Iface 0.0.0.0         172.17.0.1      0.0.0.0         UG    0      0        0 eth0
+172.17.0.0      0.0.0.0         255.255.0.0     U     0      0        0 eth0

+(venv) root@dee01f89613c:~#
+use this to identify the IP adress of the local host ensure you first install this tools
+    - apt-get update && apt-get install -y net-tools
+    -